 Jessica and Makiah were placed in the Garden Grove Unified School District during the 2013-2014 school year.
 Through their work they were able to serve over 6,600 high school students, provided direct college advising to over 3,000 students through one-on-one or small group meetings.
-Find out more about their work here: data.
+Find out more about their work here.

 Jessica Garcia (B.A., University of Southern California) is a recent graduate of the University of Southern California.
 Jessica Garcia was raised in Santa Fe Springs, California.
 She graduated from Santa Fe High School in 2009.
 After countless conversations with her high school counselor, teachers, and parents, she decided to take an untraditional route to USC—opting to go to community college and transfer.
 She enrolled at Rio Hondo College, where she realized her passion for working with students while running a Physics workshop for the Mathematics Engineering Science Achievement (MESA) Program.
 After transferring to USC, she continued to work in education as a research assistant for the Spanish Preschool Early Literacy Assessment (SPELA) Project.
 She is thrilled to continue working to better the lives of students as a College Adviser with the Southern California College Advising Corps and Santiago High School.